Pain and grief and shock explode from the pages of Lamentations. The unthinkable has happened: Jerusalem has fallen.

 How can we accept this?

-And is this really about men and women?
+Is this really about men and women?

-The leaders of Judah were all men.
+The leaders of Judah and Jerusalem were all men.

 The leaders of Babylon were all men.